An undecidable extension of Morley's theorem on the number of countable models

 \section{Finer Analysis: Descriptive Set Theory}

-In the previous section we noted that from the consistency of a supercompact cardinal we can obtain the consistency of the Absolute Morley Theorem for second-order logic.
+In the previous section we noted that from large cardinals we can obtain the consistency of the Absolute Morley Theorem for second-order logic.
 In this section we start examining how weakenings of the $L(\mathbb{R})$ results of Foreman-Magidor \cite{FM95} can be achieved via weaker assumptions.
 We achieve this by cobbling together results from the literature.
 In Section \ref{sec:Woodin} we employ the machinery of Inner Model Theory to achieve more precise conclusions.

 Most of this section concerns Descriptive Set Theory, and as such when we discuss issues of definability we mean ``definable" in the sense used in Descriptive Set Theory.
 In particular, typical definability notions we consider are ``Borel'', ``analytic'', ``projective'', or being in $L(\mathbb{R})$.